DARMA-tasking/vt/docs/md/active-messenger.md

   vt::NodeType this_node = vt::theContext()->getNode();

   if (this_node == 0) {
-    // spins in scheduler until termination of the enclosing work vt::runInEpochRooted([=]{
+    // spins in scheduler until termination of the enclosed work vt::runInEpochRooted([=]{
       std::vector<double> vec_to_send;
       vec_to_send.push_back(29.);